NEW MASTERS PROGRAM 2014

-The Master of Library & Information Studies (MLIS) information on this page applies to students who entered Master’s program at the School of Information Studies in Fall 2013 or before.
-Students applying for or entering the Masters program in Fall 2014 or after: please refer to the Master of Information Studies (MISt) program pages.
+The Master of Library & Information Studies (MLIS) information on this page applies to students who entered the master’s program at the School of Information Studies in Fall 2013 or before only.
+Students applying for or entering the master's program in Fall 2014 or after: please refer to the Master of Information Studies (MISt) program pages.

 The Master of Library & Information Studies (MLIS) degree prepares graduates to work in a wide range of information environments.
 Three streams: Archival Studies, Knowledge Management, and Librarianship enable students to focus on specific areas of interest while completing a core set of required MLIS courses.